202.543.4100 ext. 2222

 jdi AT clw DOT org

-John Isaacs is the Executive Director of the Council for a Livable World where his work focuses on national security issues in Congress, Iraq, missile defense, and nuclear weapons.
+Since 2014, John Isaacs has served as Senior Fellow at Council for a Livable World, where his work focuses on national security issues in Congress, including nuclear weapons, arms control treaties, nuclear non-proliferation, missile defense, and overseas military intervention.

 Isaacs is one of the leaders of the nation's arms control community and has long been an expert on the workings of Congress.
-He has represented the Council on Capitol Hill since 1978.
 Isaacs previously served as a Legislative Assistant on foreign affairs to Representative Stephen Solarz (D-NY), a Legislative Representative on foreign policy and defense budget for Americans for Democratic Action, and a Foreign Service Officer in Vietnam.

 Isaacs has published articles in the New York Times, Los Angeles Times, Atlanta Journal, St. Louis Post Dispatch, Christian Science Monitor, Nuclear Times, Arms Control Today, American Journal of Public Health, and Technology Review.